harfbuzz/harfbuzzjs/README.md

 which is the full version but doesn't have an optimal size.

 ## Stability?
-We are [considering](https://github.com/harfbuzz/harfbuzzjs/issues/3) a switch to `.wasi` so may gets broken.
+We are [considering](https://github.com/harfbuzz/harfbuzzjs/issues/3) a switch to WASI so may gets broken.